Spousal Support Lawyer

 Can Spousal Support be Modified?

 The terms for modification will be spelled out in your spousal support agreement.
-Most will be able to modified, especially in instances where the payee remarries.
+Most will be able to modify, especially in instances where the payee remarries.
 Just like custody and child support, any changes made to your spousal support agreement will need to be heard by a Missouri family law court.
 Modifications may be made or the spousal support terminated if either party has undergone a major ongoing change in circumstance.
 This could include the financial resources for either party.
 Otherwise, spousal support may continue until the death of one of the parties.

 St. Louis Spousal Support Lawyer